SAP-samples/teched2025-AD165/exercises/ex2/README.md

 <image src='/exercises/ex2/images/02_02_0025.png' height='500px'></image>
 </p>

+#### Let us understand what changes were made and why

+[Footer](https://sapui5.hana.ondemand.com/test-resources/sap/ui/integration/demokit/cardExplorer/webapp/index.html#/explore/footer) is a convenient method to add card level actions.
+In this case you added a paginator which essentially does all the required magic to add the `show more` button in the footer and respetive action implementation to show the popup with the complete list.

 > [!TIP]
 > You can see the change immediately on the card preview. click on `Show More` to see all AI Agents listed in a popup dialog